etc5523-2022/Rpkg-HoneyProduction/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of honeyproduction is to …
+The goal of honeyproduction package is to show summary information on overall honey production by state, average value by state, as well as a trend graph of overall production and a histogram of average honey unit price by state, to help people better understand the data.

 ## Installation